History of USA Football in Timeline

 2017: Women's Tackle National Team Wins IFAF World Championship

-In 2017, the Women’s Tackle National Team won gold at the IFAF World Championships.
+In 2017, the Women’s Tackle National Team won gold at the IFAF world championships.

 In March 2018, the Court of Arbitration for Sport (CAS) determined that the IFAF entity in New York was the proper governing entity and voided all decisions of the IFAF entity in Paris, including their decision to strip USA Football of its recognition.
+USA Football is currently the internationally recognized governing body for American football in the United States.

-2021: Scott Hallenbeck Vice President of IFAF
+2021: Scott Hallenbeck Serves as IFAF Vice President

-2021: USA Football's Football Development Model (FDM) Launched
+2021: Launch of Football Development Model

 February 2022: Peter W. Chiarelli Named Chairman of USA Football